brianglass/anastasis/files/holy_fathers.md

 ------------------------------------------------------------------------

-<a href="#_ftnref1" id="_ftn1"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[1]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> In fact the doctrine of the two wills and Â‘energiesÂ’ in Christ was only defined at the 6th Council at Constantinople in 681.</span>
+<a href="#_ftnref1" id="_ftn1"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[1]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> In fact the doctrine of the two wills and ‘energies’ in Christ was only defined at the 6th Council at Constantinople in 681.</span>

 <a href="#_ftnref2" id="_ftn2"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[2]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Monothelite Patriarch of Constantinople from 638-641 and for the first six months of 654.</span>

 <a href="#_ftnref3" id="_ftn3"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[3]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Patriarch of Constantinople from 610-638.
 Propounded the doctrine of Two Natures but only one mode of activity, </span><span style="font-size: 12.0pt; mso-bidi-font-size: 10.0pt">*energeia*</span><span style="font-size:12.0pt;mso-bidi-font-size:
 10.0pt">, in Christ.
 He was the author of the *Ekthesis* which put it forward.
 His doctrine was condemned in 681.</span>

 <a href="#_ftnref4" id="_ftn4"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[4]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Pope of Rome from 625-638.
-In a letter supporting Patriarch Sergios he used the expression Â‘one willÂ’ in speaking of Christ.
-This doctrine of Â‘MonothelitismÂ’ was condemned and Honorius anathematised at the Council of 681.</span>
+In a letter supporting Patriarch Sergios he used the expression ‘one will’ in speaking of Christ.
+This doctrine of ‘Monothelitism’ was condemned and Honorius anathematised at the Council of 681.</span>

-<a href="#_ftnref5" id="_ftn5"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[5]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Archimandrite of a monastery in Constantinople, he taught that there was only one nature in Christ Â‘after the unionÂ’ .This doctrine of Monophysitism was condemned at the 4th Council of Chalcedon.
-He also taught ChristÂ’s human nature was not consubstantial with ours.</span>
+<a href="#_ftnref5" id="_ftn5"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[5]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Archimandrite of a monastery in Constantinople, he taught that there was only one nature in Christ ‘after the union’ .This doctrine of Monophysitism was condemned at the 4th Council of Chalcedon.
+He also taught Christ’s human nature was not consubstantial with ours.</span>

-<a href="#_ftnref6" id="_ftn6"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[6]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> St CyrilÂ’s successor as Patriarch of Alexandria from 444-451, he supported the doctrine of Monophysitism.
+<a href="#_ftnref6" id="_ftn6"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[6]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> St Cyril’s successor as Patriarch of Alexandria from 444-451, he supported the doctrine of Monophysitism.
 He was deposed at the Council of Chalcedon.</span>

 <a href="#_ftnref7" id="_ftn7"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[7]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Patriarch of Antioch 512-518, when he was deposed for denouncing the Council of Chalcedon as Nestorian.
 A moderate Monophysite, he condemned Eftyches.
 He died in exile in 538.</span>